Some of the links listed require Adobe Acrobat Reader to view, download the reader for free.

 Faculty - Dr. Wendt

 Early on, Dr. Wendt thought he was going to be an engineer, a mathematician, or a physicist.
 After attending high school in Germany, in lieu of mandated military service, he completed community service in a preschool setting for infants and toddlers with severe and multiple disabilities.
-This experience changed his career path and now Dr. Wendt is an Assistant Professor in the Department of Educational Studies and the Department of Speech, Language and Hearing Sciences here at Purdue University.
+This experience changed Dr. Wendt’s career path and led him to the Department of Educational Studies and the Department of Speech, Language and Hearing Sciences here at Purdue University where he began his career as an Assistant Professor.
 His major research interests are in Augmentative and Alternative Communication and Autism Spectrum Disorders.
-His current research focus is investigating communication strategies including graphic symbols, manual signs, and speech-generating devices for those individuals on the autism spectrum that present with little or no functional speech.
+In 2013, his research focus was investigating communication strategies including graphic symbols, manual signs, and speech-generating devices for those individuals on the autism spectrum that present with little or no functional speech.

 This research focus all started with a treatment efficacy study in his lab on a picture book communication system for kids with severe autism.
 The electronic book was cumbersome and expensive, and as the iPad came out, many parents were asking if there was a way for their children to transition to use the iPad.
 Dr. Wendt investigated current apps available and did not find anything suitable for learners with autism.
 That’s when he and his team started designing their own app, and SpeakAll! was conceived.
 The iPad with SpeakAll! provides a more portable and more cost-efficient solution compared to electronic communication devices which can be several thousand dollars.
 SpeakAll!, which is available for free, is also very easy to program and can be operated intuitively.
 Dr. Wendt attributes the success of SpeakAll to the collaboration of many experts from a variety of disciplines – including engineering, graphics design, speech pathology, and special education.